 Should I Follow a Weight Loss Diet While Breastfeeding?

 So you’ve gained some weight during pregnancy, and that weight isn’t really leaving your body.
 When you look into the mirror, you see these unfamiliar stretch marks and flabs.
 You might start to miss the body you had before pregnancy and believe that you can shed the baby weight to get back to that state if you go on a diet.
-So you think of restricting your food intake, but another thought pops into your mind—will dieting affect you breastfeeding your newborn?
+So you think of restricting your food intake, but another thought pops into your mind — is following a weight loss diet breastfeeding friendly?

-But first, there are a few important guidelines that should be adhered to in order to maintain the safety and health of a mother, and also her baby who consumes whatever she does.
+But first, there are a few important guidelines that should be adhered to in order to maintain your safety and health when following a diet plan while breastfeeding, and also your baby who consumes whatever you do.

 - Do not start dieting until your confinement period is over or 2 months after birth.
 This gives your body time to adjust and recuperate so that you do not tarnish your health in exchange for a fit, slim figure, which incidentally is not guaranteed either.

 - Do not undereat.
 A mother requires an additional 300-500 calories in order to provide a good supply of milk to her child.
 It is best to gradually reduce your portion size and not go straight on the offence.
 Should you go to the extreme and cut out a big portion of your food right away, your body might take it as a sign of starvation and send signals to stop non-essential activities such as milk production, and you wouldn’t want that for your kid.

 - Do not lose weight too quickly.
 The optimum weight loss journey should see roughly about a 0.5kg weight drop per week.
 Losing more than that can adversely affect your health and milk supply.